 - When protocol allows only 7-bit data, use the fold7 method. - When protocol allows 8-bit data and you know the receiver's code set, use the iconv interface to convert the data.
-If you do not know the receiver's code set, use the following method: - 8-bit Converts internal code sets to standard interchange formats.
+If you do not know the receiver's code set, use the following method:

+Description Converts internal code sets to standard interchange formats.
 The 8-bit data is transmitted and the information is preserved so that the receiver can reconstruct the data in its code set.

-For more information, see "Interchange Converters-8-bit" on page 102.
+"Converters overview for programming" on page 80